 - Always pack smartly your luggage.

-- Here is an interesting link on my-anasa.com as a travel guide for dummies.
+- Here is an interesting link on my-anasa.com [saw blog down in 2023] as a travel guide for dummies.

 - Always inform your bank and Network and Internet service provider that you are outside the country so that you can use your bank debit cards and roaming service without any hassle.